LonoCloud/lein-voom/README.md

 ## The scenario:

-Multiple git projects with one or more leiningen projects in each, all under active development by a more-or-less tightly coordinated team.
+Multiple git projects with one or more leiningen projects in each, all under active development by a team.

 ## Use cases: